Submission Deadline: January 22, 2021

 The award is to be every year.

-The presentation of the RAIC Award of Excellence – Emerging Architect will be made at the Festival of Architecture or other suitable event.
+The presentation of the Emerging Architect will be made at the RAIC Conference on Architecture or another suitable event.

 For more information